YannDubs/Neural-Process-Family/jupyter/text/CNPF.md

 ```

 (issues-cnpfs)=
-## Issues With CNPFs
+## Issues With the CNPF

 Let's take a step back.
-So far, we have seen that we can use the factorisation assumption to construct simple members of the CNPF, perhaps the simplest of these being the CNP.
+So far, we have seen that we can use the factorisation assumption to construct members of the CNPF, perhaps the simplest of these being the CNP.
-Our first observation was that while the CNP can track underlying processes, it tends to underfit when the processes are more complicated.
+Our first observation was that while the CNP can predict simple stochatic processes, it tends to underfit when the processes are more complicated.
-We saw that this tendency can be addressed by adding appropriate inductive biases into the paramterisation of the model.
+We saw that this tendency can be addressed by adding appropriate inductive biases to the model.
 Specifically, the AttnCNP significantly improves upon the CNP by adding an attention mechanism to generate target-specific representations of the context set.
-We further saw that the AttnCNP also scales nicely to image-settings.
-However, both the CNP and AttnCNP fail to make meaningful predictions when data is observed outside the training range (or when the test distribution is different from training, i.e., in the ZSMM example).
+However, both the CNP and AttnCNP fail to make meaningful predictions when data is observed outside the training range.
-Finally, we saw how including TE as an inductive bias led to well-fitting functions that generalised elegantly to observations outside the training range.
+Finally, we saw how including translation equivariance as an inductive bias led to accurate predictions that generalised elegantly to observations outside the training range.

-Let us now consider more closely the implications of the factorisation assumption, along with the Gaussian form of predictive distributions.
+Let's now consider more closely the implications of the factorisation assumption, along with the Gaussian form of predictive distributions.
-One immediate consequence of using the Gaussian likelihood is that we cannot recover multi-modal distributions.
+One immediate consequence of using a Gaussian likelihood is that we cannot model multi-modal predictive distributions.
 To see why this might be an issue, consider making predictions for the MNIST reconstruction experiments.

 ```{figure} ../images/ConvCNP_marginal.png